Differential/meteor-boilerplate/index.markdown

 layout: default
 username: BeDifferential
 repo: meteor-boilerplate
-version:
+version: 1.0.0
-desc: A starting point for a meteor application
+desc: Boilerplate meteor app

 ---
-# Meteor boilerplate project
+# Meteor-Boilerplate

 A starting point for meteor applications, based on our particular file structure we like to work with.